1323216010/gemini-proxy/README.md

 # Gemini API Proxy
 [中文](README-TW.md)

 This is a proxy server designed specifically for the Google Gemini API.
 It allows you to securely consolidate multiple API keys into a single endpoint and randomly select one for use with each request.
-This is useful for managing keys, load balancing, and integrating with front-end applications without exposing your keys.
+This is useful for managing keys, load balancing, and integrating with front-end applications.

 ## ✨ Features